 Continuing Education (CE) provides non-credit lifelong learning opportunities to enrich and extend the student's knowledge and experiences.
 CE collaborates with MCC faculty for extracurricular activities such as band ensembles and college singers.
 State Continuing Education Clock Hours (SCECHs) may be offered for professions that require regular upgrading for certification.
 CE partners with Muskegon County District Court to provide Project Intercept, which offers anger/crisis management classes as part of a court diversion program.
+This year new programs in pottery, basic computers and hip-hop were added.

-5. Partnerships with ISDs
+5. Partnerships with Intermediate School Districts (ISDs)